Konectbus

-Konectbus is a bus operator based in Dereham in Norfolk, England.
-It is a subsidiary of the Transport Made Simple group, having previously been owned by the Go-Ahead Group until the completion of Go East Anglia's purchase by Transport Made Simple on 1 October 2025.
+Konectbus was a bus operator based in Dereham in Norfolk, England.
+It was a subsidiary of the Transport Made Simple group, having previously been owned by the Go-Ahead Group until the completion of Go East Anglia's purchase by Transport Made Simple on 1 October 2025.
+On 30 June 2026 Central Connect announced the merger between Konnectbus and Central Connect.